Clean Energy Alliance of Naperville

 Welcome

 If this is your first time to visit us, thank you for your citizen efforts to learn more.
 We suggest that you visit our Naperville IMEA Graphic webpage and our Naperville, IMEA and PSEC webpage.
 PSEC is the Prairie State Energy Campus, which is a coal mine, coal-fired generating plant, and coal ash landfill all under one parent entity PSEC.
-Naperville is a joint owner of PSEC through the IMEA, Illinois Municipal Electric Agency.
+Naperville is a joint owner of PSEC through IMEA, the Illinois Municipal Electric Agency.

 Now is the time for us to raise the political will to bring clean energy to Naperville.
 Will you help?